The best coat storage ideas

 If you don’t have the budget for specialist, built-in furniture in your hallway, a freestanding cabinet is easily the next best thing.
 If you have a large amount of coats and shoes that need to be stored it’s worth opting for a full sized wardrobe-style unit, but a slimline cabinet can do just as good a job of hiding away clutter if you’re short on space.

+We love this decadent Toulouse Wardrobe from Cox & Cox for an opulent coat storage option.
 If you’ve got a spacious hallway, why not style the unit with a matching chest of drawers for a coherent look?
 Add a vase full of fresh flowers, a large round mirror and a trinket dish to store your keys for a welcoming display.

 Traditional hallway unit